 Europe will be your classroom.
 Imagine visiting the European Parliament and discussing current social and political issues with EU officials, or meeting with leaders of multinational corporations to learn about international trade.

 We want you to feel at home in Freiburg, so we will do everything we can to help you integrate into life in Freiburg.
 From cultural events at our Center to tours of the city and local sites, our job is to make sure you have the most authentic study abroad experience possible, and offer you numerous opportunities to get to know Germany.

 Our mission is simple: to provide you with the highest quality academic and cultural experience abroad possible.
 We offer unparalleled courses that explore European Politics, Economics, Business, International Relations, and other topics through an in-depth and hands-on approach.
 Our world-class professors and field study opportunities enhance your academic experience and provide you with new perspectives each day in class.

 You take 16 credit hours per semester (five courses).
-All courses are worth 3 credits unless otherwise noted.
 You may earn up to 19 credits in the spring semester if you are placed in a post-program internship.
 All courses are taught in English, excluding German language courses and IR/PO355.
 Academic programming is scheduled five days a week.

 You create your academic experience by selecting from the following required and optional program components: